CCE Wakefield: Production

 The site produces 6,000 cans of soft drinks per minute, which is 100 per second, and up to 2,200 PET bottles a minute (HDPE bottle caps); this works out to up to one billion litres of soft drink a year.
 The factory can produce 40,000 PET bottles (empty) an hour.

 Next door is a factory of (former) Rexam, that produces the metal cans.
 The plant sources its water from the nearby Ardsley Reservoir which is 2 km to the west.

+Production in the UK

+It produces a third of the UK's requirement.

+Coca-Cola had wanted to build a similar plant for south of England.
+Swindon rejected their plans on 27 February 1990.
+In October 1990 Coca-Cola decided to open a 54-acre site in Northampton, but never did.

+Coca-Cola had a four acre distribution centre at Winwick Quay near Warrington; this was sold in 1993 and moved distribution to Wakefield.

+Incidents

+Contract worker 42 year old David Douglas fell 30 ft through a roof and died in Pinderfields Hospital on 21 September 1995.